BeauJoh/thesis/source/16-appendix.md

 Increasing problem size also hinders the performance in certain circumstances for GPU devices.
 For example, (b) from Figures\ \ref{fig:tiny-and-small-time2} and \ref{fig:medium-and-large-time2} shows a widening performance gap over each increase in problem size between AMD GPUs and the other devices.

+Execution times for \texttt{crc} are lowest on CPU-type architectures, probably due to the low floating-point intensity of the CRC computation [@joshi2016thesis].
+In general, the performance on the Xeon Phi 7210 MIC is poor due to the lack of support for wide vector registers in Intel's OpenCL SDK.
+The low clock frequency and inability to exploit sufficient levels of parallelism on tiny and small problem sizes usually means it is the worst performer on these sized benchmarks.
+As we move onto larger problem sizes the MIC outperforms the AMD GPUs on the largest \texttt{lud} and \texttt{nw} benchmarks.
+Similarly for the large \texttt{srad} the MIC bests most of the CPUs.
+The \texttt{crc} benchmark is a standout in benchmarks for the MIC; It is one of the only applications where the MIC is competitive with the performance on the whole mix of accelerators.
+Starting with the tiny size, it experiences comparable performance to all of the older GPUs, for the small size it offers similar performance to the latest Nvidia GPUs, and for the medium and large problem sizes it is almost the best performing device rivalling the CPU accelerators.

+For the fixed problem sized benchmarks, presented in Figure \ref{fig:time3}, the per kernel invocation is relatively low regardless of device selected for the (a) \texttt{gem} or (b) \texttt{nqueens} benchmark.
+The newer Nvidia GPUs collectively tended to be the best performed accelerator on \texttt{gem} taking $\approx110\mu$s while the MIC saw the worst performance at 0.85 ms.
+The \texttt{nqueens} benchmark saw the i7-6700K and i5-3550 CPUs finish the kernel in $\approx80\mu$s to $\approx100\mu$s per invocation, respectively, again the MIC had the worst performance at $900\mu$s on average.
+Figures (c) \texttt{hmm} and (d) \texttt{swat} are more computationally intensive and took longer to complete.
+The \texttt{hmm} benchmark shows the CPU and modern Nvidia GPUs performing equally well < 1ms, the older AMD and HPC GPUs ranged from 1-3ms, and the MIC averaged 7.5ms per run.
+Finally, \texttt{swat} had the modern Nvidia GPUs as the fastest devices at $\approx5$ms and ranged up to 40ms on the MIC which was the slowest device for this benchmark.

 Predicted application properties for the various Berkeley Dwarfs are evident in the measured runtime results.
 For example, Asanović et al. [@asanovic2006landscape] state that applications from the Spectral Methods dwarf is memory latency limited.